Sitefinity/feather-widgets/README.md

 [feather](https://github.com/Sitefinity/feather) - This repository contains the core infrastructure related to the Feather project.

+[feather-packages](https://github.com/Sitefinity/feather-packages) - This repository contains front-end package for Feather project.
+The package is based on [Bootstrap](http://getbootstrap.com/) front-end framework.

 # Documentation

 [How to enable responsive transformations for Navigation widget ](https://github.com/Sitefinity/feather-widgets/wiki/How-to-enable-responsive-transformations-for-Navigation-widget)